arunike/arunike.github.io/README.md

 <img align='right' src='https://octodex.github.com/images/codercat.jpg' width='200'>

 ## About Me :
 :computer: Hello, I'm Richie Zhou.
-Currently, I'm pursuing my master's in Computer Science at <a href="" target="blank">University</a>.
+Currently, I'm pursuing my master's in Computer Science at <a href="https://www.cs.columbia.edu/" target="blank">Columbia University</a>.
 Previously, I earned my bachelor's degree in Computer Science & Data Science from the <a href="https://cdis.wisc.edu/" target="blank">University of Wisconsin-Madison</a>.

-- :office: I’m currently working as Software Engineer and contributing to frontend and backend for building web and mobile applications.
+- :office: I’m currently working as a software Engineer and contributing to the front end and back end of building web and mobile applications.
 - :globe_with_meridians: Visit my <a href="https://arunike.github.io/" target="blank">portfolio website</a> to learn more about me.
 - :email: How to reach me: &nbsp; <a href="https://www.linkedin.com/in/richiezhou"><img src="https://img.shields.io/badge/linkedin-%230077B5.svg?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>